mymmrac/telego/README.md

 ```

 Also, just handling updates is useful, but handling specific updates like messages or callback queries in most of the
-cases are more straightforward and provide cleaner code.
+cases are more straightforward and provides cleaner code.

 So Telego provides specific handles for all fields of `telego.Update`.
 See the list of all available handler types in
 [`telegohandler/update_handlers`](telegohandler/update_handlers.go), or define your own.